AGTTeam/AGTTSite/content/guide/psp/2.dumping-the-rom/en.md

 **Installing PSP Filer onto your PSP:**

 1. Extract the PSP Filer .zip file.
-2. Open the "release\GAME" folder, select the "Filer" folder and "copy" it.
+2. Open the "release\GAME" folder, select the "Filer" folder and copy it.
 3. Connect the PSP to the computer using a USB Cable.
 4. Open your memory stick, then open the "PSP\Game" folder and select paste.
 5. Disconnect the PSP from the computer.